henrikhorluck/TDT4195-StarterCode/README.md

 ## Assignment 3
-We will explore how we can segment an image into foreground and background by using basic segmentation algorithms, such as thresholding and region region growing.
+We will explore how we can segment an image into foreground and background by using basic segmentation algorithms, such as thresholding and region growing.
 Furthermore, you will use binary morphological operations to manipulate the contents of a binary image.